lawrennd/old_talks/_uq/includes/emukit-vision.md

 \slides{* How to decide when to stop our cycle of data acquisition from the target function.}

 \notes{The `StoppingCondition` class chooses when we should stop collecting points.
 The most commonly used example is to stop when a set number of iterations have been reached.}

+\notes{You can see more of Emukit being put into practice in [this case study on Machine Learning in the Multiverse by Sam Bell](https://mlatcl.github.io/mlphysical/casestudies/machine-learning-multiverse.html).}

 \endif